collinsauve/ruby-debug-ide-test/README.md

 # ruby-debug-ide-test
 Testing building Ruby 3.1 with ruby-debug-ide

-With this build (on master branch), get the below output.
+With this build (on main branch), get the below output.

 ```
 $ docker build ./